 Adopting a dog can be overwhelming but bringing home a new furry friend is also fun, rewarding and exciting!
 Being a good pet parent starts from the moment you think about adopting a dog all the way through their life.
-To ensure you enrich your dog’s life as much as they do for you, below are tips to help you be the best pet parent possible for your newly adopted dog:
+To ensure you enrich your dog’s life as much as they do for you, below are tips on how to make a newly adopted dog feel at home:

 - Maintain a Safe Environment.
 See your home from a dog’s perspective and put away anything that could cause harm or get them into trouble.
 You want to stow away items such as electoral cords, medications, harmful chemicals, plants and food, as well as keeping the garbage in a safe spot where a dog can’t get into it.
 By maintaining a clean space, especially the floor, you can help to keep your pup safe and comfortable.

 - Learn to decode your dog’s language.
 You want to be able to recognize the difference between aggression and over-stimulation.
 If a dog feels threatened, they will often try to flee the situation first, but if they can’t get away, they may growl, bare their teeth, bark, and standing up on their toes with their ears and tail raised to make themselves look bigger.
 Dilated pupils don’t necessarily mean “aggression;” they can also mean over-stimulation, which is common in puppies and often seen before they pounce, even in play.
 Over-stimulation, in the form of fear, anxiety, excitement, surprise or arousal, can also cause puppies to experience piloerection (the raising of the hair over their back and down to their tail – also known as hackles).

 - Give your dog lots of love and attention.
 Dogs love their humans and crave your quality time/attention.
 Leaving a dog in the back yard or alone for extended periods of time is not healthy for them.
 If you work long hours, hire a dog walker to get your newly adopted dog out during the day for some exercise and companionship.